Luis Felipe 'Pipo' Derani is a Brazilian racing driver who achieved notable success in the sports car racing on the international level.

 One more Sebring 12h victory in 2018

-In 2018, Derani focused on the IMSA Championship exclusively, driving the #22 Nissan DPi for Tequila Patron ESM.
+In 2018, Derani focused on the IMSA Championship exclusively, driving the #22 Nissan DPi for Tequila Patron ESM and finishing 9th in the championship.
 Sharing a car with Johannes van Overbeek and Nicolas Lapierre, he won Sebring 12 Hours for the second time in a career.
 His second win in 2018 was at Laguna Seca.

 Outside IMSA Championship, Derani recorded only one race, joining AF Corse at 24 Hours of Le Mans and finishing fifth in the GTE Pro class in the #52 Ferrari 488 GTE.